LasseD/BrickCounting/README.md

 * Strongly Connected Configuration (SCC): The configuration consisting of one brick is an SCC.
 An SCC with N bricks is made by adding a brick b to an SCC s with N-1 bricks so that there is a brick in s connecting to at least 2 studs of b.
 * Rectilinear configuration (RC): A configuration where all bricks are connected at right angles.
 * Non-rectilinear configuration (Non-RC): A configuration with odd angles.
-* Model: A set of Non-RC's with the property that any configuration in the set can be turned into all the other configurations simply by turning bricks at turn points.
+* Model: A set of Non-RC's with the property that any configuration in the set can be turned into any other combination of the set simply by turning bricks at turn points.

 ## Findings